victormayala/cs/DOCUMENTATION.md

 1.  **A SaaS Dashboard**: A secure, multi-tenant interface where business owners (merchants) can connect their e-commerce stores (Shopify, WooCommerce), configure customization options for their products, and build their own standalone storefronts.
 2.  **An Embeddable Customizer Tool**: A highly interactive interface that can be embedded via an iframe into external e-commerce sites (like Shopify or WordPress) or used within its own generated storefronts.

-The stack includes Next.js, React, TypeScript, Tailwind CSS, shadcn/ui, Firebase (for authentication and database), and Google's Genkit (for all generative AI features).
+The stack includes Next.js, React, TypeScript, Tailwind CSS, shadcn/ui, Firebase (for authentication and database), Stripe (for payments and merchant onboarding), and Google's Genkit (for generative AI features).

 ---